 Attendees will also be invited to attend regular lunches in Southern California with policy makers to continue to implement and refine the work they learned.

-The following is the outline of key topics for the National Science Activation Symposium, with speakers being updated as they are confirmed.
+The following program overview for the National Science Activation Symposium will be updated with speakers as they are confirmed.
 The program begins at 10 am and ends at 5pm.
 Lunch is included.

 I. Opening Keynote: The Science Activation Framework – Dr. Lucy Jones

 II.
-Just the Facts: A Conversation with an Elected Official
+Just the Facts: A Conversation with CA Secretary of State Alex Padilla

 III.
 The Science of Communication